Near-Optimal and Tractable Estimation under Shift-Invariance: Abstract

 \section{Abstract}

 How hard is it to estimate a discrete-time signal~$(x_{1}, ..., x_{n}) \in \mathds{C}^n$ satisfying an {\em unknown} linear recurrence relation of order~$s$ and observed in i.i.d.~complex Gaussian noise?
 The class of all such signals is parametric but extremely rich: it contains all exponential polynomials over~$\mathds{C}$ with total degree~$s$, including harmonic oscillations with~$s$ arbitrary frequencies.
 Geometrically, this class corresponds to the projection onto~$\C^{n}$ of the union of all shift-invariant subspaces of~$\mathds{C}^\mathds{Z}$ of dimension~$s$.
-We show that the statistical complexity of this class, as measured by the squared minimax radius of the~$(1-\delta)$-confidence~$\ell_2$-ball, is nearly the same as for the class of~$s$-sparse signals, namely $O\left(s\log(en) + \log(\delta^{-1})\right) \cdot \log^2(es) \cdot \log(en/s).$ Moreover, the corresponding near-minimax estimator is tractable, and it can be used to build a test statistic with a near-minimax detection threshold in the associated detection problem.
-These statistical results rest upon an approximation-theoretic one: we show that finite-dimensional shift-invariant subspaces admit compactly supported reproducing kernels whose Fourier spectra have nearly the smallest possible~$\ell_p$-norms, for all~$p \in [1,+\infty]$ at once.
+We show that the statistical complexity of this class, as measured by the squared minimax radius of the~$(1-\delta)$-confidence~$\ell_2$-ball, is nearly the same as for the class of~$s$-sparse signals, namely $O\left(s\log(en) + \log(\delta^{-1})\right) \cdot \log^2(es) \cdot \log(en/s).$ Moreover, the corresponding near-minimax estimator is tractable, and it can be used to build a test statistic with a near-minimax detection threshold in the associated detection problem. \odima{These statistical results rely upon a simple analytic observation: the interpretation of the Fourier coefficients of the Christoffel function of any shift-invariant subspace of~$\mathds{C}^\mathds{Z}$ as a reproducing filter with the smallest possible spectrum, in all~$\ell_p$-norms, $p \in [1,\infty]$, at once.}